-Following the verification link from the email, the user will land on the Account verification page of the Self Ser-vice.
+Following the verification link from the email, the user will land on the Account verification page of the Self Service.

-The account verification and request of new verification tokens can be disabled/enabled with the Univertion Configuration Registry Variable umc/self-service/account-verification/backend/enabled (page 306).
-This Univention Configuration Registry Variable has to be set on the systems that is defined as Self Service Backend via the Univention Configuration Registry Variable self-service/backend-server (page 304).
+The account verification and request of new verification tokens can be disabled/enabled with the Univention Configuration Registry Variable umc/self-service/account-verification/backend/enabled (page 297).
+This Univention Configuration Registry Variable has to be set on the systems that is defined as SelfService Backend via the Univention Configuration Registry Variable self-service/backend-server (page 295).

 The SSO login can be configured to deny login from unverified, self registered accounts.
-This is configured through the Univention Configuration Registry Variable saml/idp/selfservice/check\email\verification (page 304).
+This is configured through the Univention Configuration Registry Variable saml/idp/selfservice/check_email_verification (page 295).
 This needs to be set on the Primary Directory Node and all Backup Directory Nodes.
 The setting has no effect on accounts created by an administrator.

-The message on the SSO login page for unverified, self registered accounts, can be set with the Univention Configuration Registry Variables saml/idp/selfservice/account-verification/error-title (page 304) and saml/idp/selfservice/account-verification/error-descr (page 304).
-A localized message can be configured by adding a locale like en to the variable, for example saml/idp/selfservice/account-verification/error-title.
+The message on the SSO login page for unverified, self registered accounts, can be set with the Univention Configuration Registry Variables saml/idp/selfservice/account-verification/error-title and saml/idp/selfservice/account-verification/error-descr.
+A localized message can be configured by adding a locale like en to the variable, for example saml/idp/selfservice/account-verification/error-title/en.

-If the Keycloak app is used as identity provider see Settings in the Universiton Keycloak app documentation [4] for the corresponding settings.
+If the Keycloak app is used as identity provider see Settings29 in the Univention Keycloak app documentation [4] for the corresponding settings.

-&lt;sup>27 https://docs.software-univention.de/keycloak-app/latest/configuration.html#app-settings
+$^{^{29}\} https://docs.software-univention.de/keycloak-app/latest/configuration.html \# app-settings$